Shetland Sheepdog Health Issues & Care Guide

 Health Overview

-The Shetland Sheepdog is generally a moderately healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Shetland Sheepdog lives a long, healthy life.
+Collie Eye Anomaly and the MDR1 drug sensitivity gene are breed hallmarks that require genetic testing.
+Dermatomyositis is a unique concern for this breed., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Shetland Sheepdog lives a long, healthy life.

 Common Health Conditions